AmirulAndalib/Neptune/README.md

    ➜ Do not install cracked version or buy from different person

-📅 This item is still available as of December 20th, 2023.
+📅 This item is still obtainable as of January 1st, 2024.

 ```
 </p>